Posting here in advance of posting on the forthcoming Lex-Atlas Covid 19 project blog:

 A further important difference is only apparent when reading these Regulations in combination with The Health Protection (Coronavirus, Restrictions) (Self-Isolation) (England) Regulations 2020.
 Regulation 2 of this instrument places self-isolation obligations on individuals meeting certain conditions.
 However, these obligations only apply to adults notified "other than by means of the NHS Covid 19 smartphone app developed and operated by the Secretary of State".
 (A differently structured exemption with the same effect also exists in The Health Protection (Coronavirus Restrictions) (No. 5) (Wales) Regulations 2020 reg 5.)

 Why is this?
 One reason may be the potential enforceability of such a provision.
 The NHS COVID-19 app may generate notifications both based on the Bluetooth 'exposure notification' system and, separately, the presence tracing system.
 Both of these systems as deployed in England and Wales do not identify the users who have been notified to the public health authority.
 They are technically capable of doing so (if eg a user registers a phone number to pass on when the phone calculates they are at risk), although Apple and Google both prohibit user data being passed on in this situation without consent, and require the app to function as a notification tool without mandatory identification upon notification - else they may prohibit its distribution through the private regulatory bottleneck of their app stores (eg Apple, para 3.1).
+It is worth noting that the platforms used this power in April 2021 against England and Wales, preventing them from integrating a feature that would upload visited venues of individuals who tested positive.
 Users can delete the application (and in the case of proximity tracing, clear collected Bluetooth keys from their operating system) and there will be no evidence (short of extremely intricate forensic data recovery) that they were notified.
 As a consequence, attempts to enforce or prosecute on the basis of this provision will prove extremely difficult.

 Concerns that app users dealt notifications could "ignore such information with impunity" were raised by the House of Lords Secondary Legislation Scrutiny Committee on 8 October 2020.
 The Department of Health and Social Care, responding to concerns of discrimination (potentially on the basis of age) that those without the app would be more likely to be fined than those with the app stated that there would be no such discrimination, because all individuals were liable to be notified through manual contact tracing, creating legal obligations on them.
 Something that, to my knowledge, was not picked up by the Committee or in the debate on the issue in Hansard is that this logic only works when considering proximity tracing, not presence tracing.